brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 ---

-As usual, I'm Brandur, this is _Nanoglyph_, a newsletter about program longevity and hot springs.
-If you're tired of all this blather, you can always unsubscribe in [one simple click](%unsubscribe_url%).
+I'm Brandur, this is _Nanoglyph_, a newsletter about program longevity and hot springs.
+As usual, if you're tired of all this blather, you can always unsubscribe in [one simple click](%unsubscribe_url%).

 ---